RMLEvans/UltimatumGame/README.md

-Algorithm of the Stochastic Spatial Ultimatum Game B-D Process (Random birth causes a fitness-
+Algorithm of the Stochastic Spatial Ultimatum Game B-D Process (Random birth causes a fitness-dependent death):

-dependent death):

 Agents filling a square grid are chosen at random play the Ultimatum Game, making an offer to a randomly chosen one of their four immediate neighbours.